Brazil's Bolsonaro sees trouble for new spending rules in Senate | Politics

 Brazil's Bolsonaro sees trouble for new spending rules in Senate

 The bill would allow for 92 billion reais ($16.7 billion) of additional spending next year, including a more generous monthly welfare stipend for 17 million poor families.
-"It passed the first round of voting in the Chamber, and I think it will pass the second, but we're going to have problems in the Senate," he told Jovem Pan radio.
+"It passed the first round of voting in the Chamber, and I think it will pass the second, but we're going to have problems in the Senate," Bolsonaro said in an interview with Jovem Pan radio.

 - Country: